 Cosecha is a non-violent movement fighting for permanent protection, dignity, and respect for the 11 million undocumented immigrants in the United States.

-In October of this year, they planned a 65-mile pilgrimage from Grand Rapids to Lansing to demand legislative changes that would allow undocumented immigrants to get a driver’s license in Michigan.
+In October of 2018, they planned a 65-mile pilgrimage from Grand Rapids to Lansing to demand legislative changes that would allow undocumented immigrants to get a driver’s license in Michigan.

 One of Cosecha's key audiences is Spanish-speaking moms and grandmas.
 "These are the women who sacrifice for their family and their community.
 They are the people who work with others to get things done in the immigrant community,” said Alejandra Cruz, an organizer with Cosecha.